Quick Start Guide

 - Output the production files to the

-The built files will be in the dist/ directory and can be deployed to any static hosting service.
+The built files will be in dist/web/ and can be deployed to any static hosting service.

 Project Structure